-The IP-PBX, SIP proxy or SP SBCs that route calls to CUBE must use the Virtual IP (VIP)To make calls originating from the CUCMthe originating CUCM route pattern must point to the virtual IP address of the incoming interface of the ACT/STDBY pair.
-SIto the CUBE physical IP addresses are not handled with this HA configuration.
+The IP-PBX, SIP proxy or service provider must route the calls to CUBE’s virtual IP address .

+SIP/H323 messages to the CUBE’s physical IP addresses are not handled with this HA configuration.

 For H323 calls, you should disable the keepalive messages in CUCM configuration.